 My family recently visited the Universal Parks in Orlando, Florida with the FamilyForward conference.
 While there we took a guided tour of the park and I’m excited to share with you some of the great tips for visiting Universal Studios Orlando and trivia that our tour guide shared with us.
 I hope that you’ll read over these tips before your vacation and it will make your visit to Universal Orlando just a little bit easier!
-(Hint: There are lots of tips and trivia for visiting the Hogsmeade and Diagon Alley Harry Potter parks! ) This post has been updated to include 2018 information.
+(Hint: There are lots of tips and trivia for visiting the Hogsmeade and Diagon Alley Harry Potter parks! ) This post has been updated to include the most recent information about Universal Parks.

 Five Things You Should Know Before Visiting Universal Studios: